Lake Forest Sanitarium: History

 Baird had been hired by Westberg on January 30 to connect the stove to an oil tank outside, as the previous method of heating up the stove was to fill up the stove with oil inside the house.
 Westberg had requested service from Baird after a small fire had broken out while she was filling the stove within a week of the fire that destroyed the building.
 Westberg had been able to contain the previous fire with a fire extinguisher before it got out of control.
 At the time of the fire, Mrs. Westberg was not on the premises, as she was buying medicine for patients in the nearby Lake City neighborhood.

 The first engine arrived on the scene about 5 minutes after the alarm sounded.
 This engine was run by the Lake Forest fire department.
 Firefighters also arrived from the Seattle Naval Hospital to assist with putting out the fire.
 By the time firefighters had arrived, a majority of the interior of the building was on fire and the roof had already collapsed.
 They were unable to rescue any survivors.
 Initial reports on the fire put the death count at 30, with an 86-year-old woman named Rose Ayersman missing.
 An additional man named Alfred Smith was found dead in the rubble.
 Both bodies were found on February 3, 1943.
 In total, 32 of the 49 patients died; another 10 patients were injured, with only 7 unharmed from the fire.
-Patients who were injured were taken to Harborview Medical Center and the Seattle Navel Hospital for treatment.
+Patients who were injured were taken to Harborview Medical Center and the Seattle Naval Hospital for treatment.
 The fire was the worst disaster to take place in a sanatorium in Washington state.
 It was the second worst disaster to take place in King County at the time, the first being the Wellington avalanche in 1910 that killed 96 people.